Do you have questions about the application process that we haven’t answered? We can help.

 Holistic admission process

-The department’s thorough holistic admission process uses a balanced and equitable approach that considers multiple factors, including experience, background and personal characteristics, as well as traditional metrics such as grades and test scores.
+The department’s thorough holistic admission process emphasizes a balanced and equitable approach that considers multiple factors including experience and attributes, as well as traditional metrics such as grades.

 The following must be submitted by Dec.
 1, 11 p.m.
 CST: